Ahasan-github/ahasan-github.github.io/_pages/about.md

 Transforming your data into valuable insights
 =====
-This website showcases several examples of my projects, and most of them include visualizations.
+This website showcases several examples of my projects, and most of them include <b>visualizations</b>.
 Therefore, I use Python, SPSS, Excel, and Power BI for data analysis projects.
 However, I prefer Python and Power BI for my daily work.
 I really enjoy extracting valuable information from data.
 This is something that I am truly passionate about.